cameraui/docs/cameras/settings.md

 - **General.** Name, room, camera type, and whether the camera is disabled (also where you remove a camera).
 The room is picked from the rooms you already have, or created here; it groups the [home view](/cameras/home) and is the room the camera sits in on the [floor plan](/cameras/floor-plan).
 - **Branding.** Manufacturer, model, and other device details.
 - **Interface.** Everything about how this camera is shown and played: the [streaming mode and source](/cameras/live-view#streaming-modes), the [playback source](/recording/timeline-playback#playback-quality) for recordings, the [activity mode](/cameras/live-view#activity-mode-always-on-and-standby), and the display aspect ratio.
-For the ratio, pick a preset (16:9, 4:3, 1:1, and more) or type a custom `width:height` like `21:9`, with a live preview of the camera framed at that ratio.
+For the ratio, pick a preset (16:9, 4:3, 1:1, and more) or type a custom `width:height` like `21:9`.
 - **Detection.** Per-camera tuning for motion, object, audio, face, license plate and sensor detection: sensitivity, confidence, timeouts, triggers and stationary-object handling, plus a snooze switch.
 Every section has a reset button next to its heading that puts that section back to its defaults.
 The confidence values the AI backends use come from here, so a change applies right away.
 Which object types the camera reports is set in **Zones**.
 See [Detection & AI](/detection/).
 - **Recording.** Whether and how this camera is recorded: the mode, the pre-buffer, and which streams go to disk.
 An installed NVR plugin does the recording.
 See [Recording](/recording/).
 - **Notifications.** What this camera pushes to your phone: the camera's own on/off switch, video in push, which sounds and sensors notify, the cooldown and the notification speed.
 Which detections notify you is set in **Zones**, on the alert zones.
 See [Notifications](/notifications/).